 I was crossing my fingers to spot a turtle and I did!
 So I followed it.
 They can swim really fast and I had a hard time keeping up with it.
 But it was amazing.
 I had a similar encounter in Petite Terre island in Guadeloupe but did not have a GoPro at the time so no picture.
 This time I filmed while swimming but the water was not as clear.

-Godin to fast letting it go.
+It was too fast for me and I said goodbye.
 Quite a contrast with how slow they are on sand.
-I had time to observe them at the Raz Al Jinz Turtle Reserve.
+I really had a lot of time to observe them at the Raz Al Jinz Turtle Reserve.

 Tunnel near Al Waha